RasaHQ/rasa/examples/concertbot/README.md

 # Concertbot

+Example bot that contains only story data.

 ## What’s inside this example?

 This example contains some training data and the main files needed to build an assistant on your local machine.
-The concertbot consists of the following files:
+The `concertbot` consists of the following files:

 - **data/stories.md** contains training stories for Core model
-- **actions.py** contains the implementation of a custom FormAction
+- **actions.py** contains some custom actions
 - **domain.yml** contains the domain of the assistant
-- **endpoints.yml** contains the webhook configuration for the custom action
+- **endpoints.yml** contains the webhook configuration for the custom actions
 - **config.yml** contains the model configuration

 ## How to use this example?